 At its most basic level, a rate limiter restricts the number of events a certain object (person, device, IP, etc.) can do in a given time range.
 In general, a rate limiter caps how many requests a sender can issue in a specific time window.
 Rate Limiter then blocks requests once the cap is reached.

-Ever wondered how does 1-click-buy works on Amazon?
-How does an e-commerce platform show the status of your order after the order is placed?
-What happens when you cancel your order right after you place an order, or after your item is shipped, or even delivered?
+How does 1-click-buy work on Amazon?
+How e-commerce platforms show the status of order?
+What happens when we cancel an order after placing an order or after item is shipped or delivered?
 How is all the activity related to an order tied to just one order Id?
-This blog will try to tackle such system design challenges and lay out key insights on designing a workflow system.
+This blog will lay out key insights on designing a workflow for such distributed systems.

-CAP Theorem is an essential concept in distributed systems for designing networked shared data systems.
-It allows a distributed database system to have only two of these functionalities: Consistency, Availability, and Partition Tolerance.
-We can make trade-offs between the three available functionalities based on the unique use case for our system.
+CAP Theorem is an essential concept in system design for designing networked shared data systems.
+It states that a distributed database system can only provide two of these three properties : consistency, availability, and partition tolerance.
+We can make trade-offs between three available properties based on use cases for our dbms system.

-Whenever we build any Web Application dealing with real-time data, we need to consider delivering data to the Client.
-While building such a Web Application type, one needs to consider the best delivery mechanism, right!
-We are presenting a series of three concept blogs focusing on data transfer between clients and servers.
-In this blog, we are focusing on Server-Sent Events, and here, we will give you a complete insight into its internal working and the underlying features.
+Whenever we build any web application dealing with real-time data, we need to consider delivering data to the client.
+While building such a web application type, one needs to consider the best delivery mechanism.
+In this blog, we have focused on server sent events and discussed a complete insight into its internal working and the underlying features.

-Consistent Hashing is the most widely used concept in a distributed system as it offers considerable flexibility in the scaling of the application.
-This blog discusses the key concepts and approaches which comes in handy while scaling out the distributed storage system.
-Consistent Hashing is beneficial and frequently applied to solving various system related challenges and is quite helpful in System Design Interviews.
+Consistent Hashing is the most widely used concept in system design, as it offers considerable flexibility in scaling the application.
+This blog discusses the key concepts and approaches which come in handy while scaling out the distributed system.
+Consistent Hashing is frequently applied to solving various system-related challenges.